nsaje/dotfiles/README.md

 ### Client

+We use Grunt for building the app and Bower for management of third-party components.
+Third-party components are part of the repository and are to be committed while node modules used with Grunt are only develoment dependencies and are not to be committed.

 All the commands bellow assume that you are located in client subdirectory.

 Make sure that you have node.js, npm, grunt and grunt-cli installed.